alexzhangs/aws-cfn-vpn/README.md

    "SSMAdminPassword=passw0rd"
    ```

-#### Create the Node Stack
+### Create the Node Stack

-1. Active your second AWS profile and create EC2 key pair.
+1. Activate another AWS profile and create EC2 key pair.

-    Refer to the steps of  creating manage node.
+    Refer to the steps in the last section.

 1. Edit `sample-ssn-1.conf`.